byron-W/CS-310/README.md

-Grades for the projects go as follow:
+Grades for the projects go as follows:

 P0 - 100%

-P1 - 50% (i got robbed, the code worls fine)
+P1 - 50% (I got robbed, the code works fine)

 P2 - 87%